We never outgrow listening to stories.

 Are you a sucker for folklores, myths, and fairytales?

 All those popular stories we’ve heard of since we were little, aren’t exactly how they were originally told.

-Host Jason Weiser, tells about the real score about these well-loved tales – the dark details that have been changed or omitted.
+Host Jason Weiser, tells the real score about these well-known tales – the dark details that have been changed or omitted.
 He digs deeper into the origins that will surprise you.

 Discover how Sleeping Beauty’s story isn’t fairytale-like at all.

-Learn the actual stories behind characters like Aladdin, Hercules, and King Arthur.
+Learn the actual stories behind well-loved characters like Aladdin, Hercules, and King Arthur.